aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 ### Unit Tests

-Unit tests are for testing invidiual units.
+Unit tests are for testing individual units.
 This project does use a lot of classes, because it is more like a collection of build scripts, so unit tests mostly test a file that has a theme.
 Unit tests are the most important thing to add to the project when adding code because they allow better branch coverage with less setup than the functional tests.
 As the project is developed further,